Page 21 | A-LIGN

 There are three primary sectors in Europe (especially within the UK) where there is an increasing demand for SOC 2: banking, insurance, and, most recently, central government.
 It makes sense that these sectors are some of the first to promote a more wide-ranging approach to cybersecurity compliance since they are among the most regulated fields in the world.

 The rise in popularity of SOC 2 in the U.S., and now, increasingly, in Europe and other parts of the world, has undeniably been driven by the widespread adoption of cloud computing.
-According to Flexera’s 2021 State of the Cloud Report, 97% of global organisations use at least one public cloud service such as Amazon Web Services.
+According to Gartner, most organizations will leverage cloud as a business necessity by 2028.

 Let’s explore two key benefits of leveraging SOC 2.